Home > Analyses > Healthcare > Cigna Corporation

 Financial Performance & Fundamental Metrics

-I will analyze Cigna Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value creation.
+I analyze Cigna Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below summarizes Cigna Corporation’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue and profitability trends.
+The following table presents Cigna Corporation’s key income statement figures over the last five fiscal years, highlighting revenue growth and profitability trends.

 income statement